 - difficulty walking

-To diagnose CHS, a doctor will first evaluate your medical history to look for other indicators of the disease, such as frequent infections.
+To diagnose CHS, your doctor will first look at your medical history for other indicators of the disease, such as frequent infections.
 A physical exam and certain tests are then performed to make a diagnosis.
 A physical exam can show signs of a swollen liver or spleen, or jaundice (yellowing of skin and eyes).
 Tests may include:

 - complete blood count to identify abnormal white blood cells